buswedg/Udacity/Data Analyst Nanodegree/P5 Identifying Fraud from Enron Email/ND_Project5.md

     'long_term_incentive'])
 ```

-In addition to the 'TOTAL' feature mentioned above, 'THE TRAVEL AGENCY IN THE PARK' was also removed as it was found to refer to an entity rather than a person, and ‘LOCKHART EUGENE E’ was removed this entry had missing data for all data features.
-As a final step in the pre-processing routine, 'NaN', 'inf' and '-inf' strings were replaces with zero values, and any records with all missing data were dropped.
+In addition to the 'TOTAL' feature mentioned above, 'THE TRAVEL AGENCY IN THE PARK' was also removed as it was found to refer to an entity rather than a person, and ‘LOCKHART EUGENE E’ was removed as this entry had missing data for all data features.
+As a final step in the pre-processing routine, 'NaN', 'inf' and '-inf' strings were replaced with zero values, and any records with all missing data were dropped.

 ###4.0: Features